 It’s a large and diverse field, encompassing everything from high-technology specialties, such as neonatology, to community-based services such as managing care for disabled children.

 Paediatrics is forward looking and research frequently leads to impressive and exciting medical discoveries.

 There are many sub-specialties within paediatrics, including:

-- immunology and infectious diseases
+- allergy, immunology and infectious disease

 - clinical pharmacology